Departments and Classes

 Latin II (Full year, 1 credit)

 In the second year of the Upper School Latin program, students continue to work from Lingua Latina per se Illustrata.
-Students translate longer passages and learn more advanced grammar, including ablative absolutes, indirect statements, and subjunctive clauses.
-At the end of the year, they read passages from Latin authors.
+Students translate longer passages and learn more advanced grammar, including relative pronouns, indirect statements, advanced case uses, and interrogative pronouns.
+Cultural topics include the Roman calendar, zodiac, Roman medicine, and Roman military.
+At the end of the year, students read passages from Latin authors.
+Prerequisite: Latin I.

 Latin III (Full year, 1 credit)

 Students in this course continue with their study of classical Latin’s vocabulary, morphology, and syntax.
 This course deepens students’ understanding of Latin grammar and broadens their mastery of basic Latin vocabulary.
 Topics include relative pronouns, interrogative pronouns, participles, ablative absolutes, and indirect statements.
 Elements of Roman history, culture, and literature are also integrated into the curriculum.
 Students read longer passages of authentic Latin and discuss the meaning and nuances of the texts within their own cultural and historical contexts.
 Prerequisite: Latin II.